nestor-remo/Tempestive/README.md

-# Web Development Project 5 - Weather App
+# Web Development Project 6 - *Name of App Here*

 Submitted by: Nestor Reategui

 This web app: Fetches data from WeatherBit API to display a couple of attributes from major cities!
 You can also look up whatever city you want and filter them by temperature.

-Time spent: 8 hours spent in total
+Time spent: 4 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [X] **The list displays a list of data fetched using an API call**
-- [X] **Data uses the useEffect React hook and async/await syntax**
-- [X] **The app dashboard includes at least three summary statistics about the data such as**
+- [X] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-  - [X] Temperature, Cloud Coverage, Weather Description
-- [X] **A search bar allows the user to search for an item in the fetched data**
+- [X] **Clicking on an item in the list view displays more details about it**
-- [X] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [ ] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [X] Multiple filters can be applied simultaneously
-- [X] Filters use different input types such as a text input, a selection, or a slider
+- [X] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: